marsupialmarcos/data-structures/README.md

 To prevent this from happening to your collaborators and consumers, indicate private properties and methods by prefixing them with an underscore.
 This is how we do.

 # ADVANCED CONTENT
 Our advanced content is intended to throw you in over your head, requiring you to solve problems with very little support or oversight, much like you would as a mid or senior level engineer.

-Use the Chrome profiling tools to compare the performance of each instantiation pattern.
+**Use the Chrome profiling tools to compare the performance of each instantiation pattern.**

-Create a new HTML page with your data structures and an additional profiling script.
+* Create a new HTML page with your data structures and an additional profiling script.
 It should instantiate and use a large number of stacks and queues
-Reload the page with the CPU profiler running to investigate the runtime of your functions Take a heap snapshot to investigate object allocations and memory use Optionally, reload the page with the heap profiler running to investigate garbage collection behavior Do this for each of the instantiation styles, record, and compare the results.
+* Reload the page with the CPU profiler running to investigate the runtime of your functions
+* Take a heap snapshot to investigate object allocations and memory use
+* Optionally, reload the page with the heap profiler running to investigate garbage collection behavior
+* Do this for each of the instantiation styles, record, and compare the results.
 Write a brief analysis you could share with a supervisor who needs the information you have in order to make wise decisions about the design of an upcoming project.

-Note: The following prompts have varying levels of difficulty and you may not wish to complete all of them in entirety.
-In order to decide how to allocate your time, please read the descriptions of all of them before starting.
+**Note:** *The following prompts have varying levels of difficulty and you may not wish to complete all of them in entirety.
+In order to decide how to allocate your time, please read the descriptions of all of them before starting.*

 **Optional, but highly recommended:** Use TDD.

 * Create a doubly-linked-list, with all the methods of your linked list, and add the following properties:
-  * An .addToHead() method which takes a value and adds it to the front of the list.
+  * An *.addToHead()* method which takes a value and adds it to the front of the list.
-  * A .removeTail() method which removes the last node from the list and returns its value.
+  * A *.removeTail()* method which removes the last node from the list and returns its value.
-Note: each node object will need to have a new .previous property pointing to the node behind it (or to null when appropriate); this is what makes it a doubly-linked list.
+Note: each *node* object will need to have a new .previous property pointing to the node behind it (or to *null* when appropriate); this is what makes it a doubly-linked list.
 * Add parent links to your tree
-  * A .parent property, which refers to the parent node or null when there is no node
+  * A *.parent* property, which refers to the parent node or null when there is no node
-  * A .removeFromParent() method, which disassociates the tree with its parent (in both directions)
+  * A *.removeFromParent()* method, which disassociates the tree with its parent (in both directions)
-  * To prevent excessive collisions, make your hashTable double in size as soon as 75 percent of the spaces have been filled
+  * To prevent excessive collisions, make your *hashTable* double in size as soon as 75 percent of the spaces have been filled
-* To save space, make sure the hashTable halves in size when space usage falls below 25 percent
+* To save space, make sure the *hashTable* halves in size when space usage falls below 25 percent
-* Implement a .traverse() method on your tree.
+* Implement a *.traverse()* method on your tree.
 Your .traverse() should accept a callback and execute it on every value contained in the tree
-.breadthFirstLog() method for binarySearchTee, logs the nodes contained in the tree using a breadth-first approach
+* *.breadthFirstLog()* method for *binarySearchTee*, logs the nodes contained in the tree using a breadth-first approach
 * Make your set capable of handling numbers as well as strings
 * Make your set capable of handling input objects of any type
-* Make your binarySearchTree rebalance as soon as the max depth is more than twice the minimum depth Implement a bloomFilter:
+* Make your binarySearchTree rebalance as soon as the max depth is more than twice the minimum depth Implement a *bloomFilter:*
 * Read the Wikipedia article about Bloom Filters and/or BillMill.org's Bloom Filters by Example. tl;dr: It's a probabilistic data structure that efficiently determines whether or not an element is contained in a set.
 The downside is that is can report false positives.
 Use cases are often for checking against a giant list locally and only doing a full lookup when the local one comes back positive.
 * Create an "m=18, k=3" bloom filter.
 This means 18 slots, with 3 hash functions.
 * Run a small loop that runs 10,000 trials of trying to retrieve a mix of items that are in the filter and not in the filter.